 Dame makes a dreamy water-based, aloe infused lube that slides and glides with ease.
 It’s safe for everything including toys, contraception and most condoms.
 Best of all, it comes with a cover to allow for more grip when things get slippery in the heat of the moment.

 Here’s another FDA-approved organic lubricant.
-Tabu’s lube is formulated with feel-good ingredients only, researched and recommended by GYNs and menopause experts.
+Tabu’s lube is formulated with feel-good ingredients only, like active botanicals, researched and recommended by GYNs and menopause experts.
 It comes in a chic dropper that looks great in your medicine cabinet, on your nightstand—wherever things might get hot and heavy.

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.